Skip to main content

 Available Groups in St. Louis, Missouri

-Saint Louis University’s Aging and Memory Clinic offers groups for adults 65 years and older who are in need of more social support and connection in their community.
-The weekly groups meet for 12 weeks and are facilitated online with two facilitators.
+Saint Louis University’s Aging and Memory Clinic offers groups for adults 65 and older who need more social support and connection in their community.
+The weekly groups meet for 12 weeks and are facilitated online by two facilitators.
 After 12 weeks, the group members will have the option to continue meeting online or independently.
 Group members are welcome to invite other individuals who may benefit from the group.
 For more information, contact the Aging and Memory Clinic at 314-977-9759 or memoryclinic@health.slu.edu.

 Facilitator Training Available

-We are offering an asynchronous webinar presented which addresses loneliness in older people and interventions to help them cope.
+We are offering an asynchronous webinar presentation that addresses loneliness in older people and interventions to help them cope.

 After viewing either of the training videos please complete the evaluation.